OpenEvalProject/evals/manuscripts/elife-101069/v1/manuscript.md

 To test that the predicted posteriors for a given model are not incorrect we use posterior predictive checks (PPCs), which is described in more details in Appendix 4.

-## Handling the large dimensionality of the data with MLP
+#### Handling the large dimensionality of the data with MLP

-As the dimensionality of the input data 𝒙 grows, the complexity of the corresponding inverse problem also increases.
+As the dimensionality of the input data $𝒙$ grows, the complexity of the corresponding inverse problem also increases.
 Accurately characterizing the posterior distributions or estimating the tissue microstructure parameters becomes more challenging.
 As a consequence, it is often necessary to rely on a set of low-dimensional features (or summary statistics) instead of the raw data for the inference task process (Blum et al., 2013; Fearnhead and Prangle, 2012; Papamakarios et al., 2019).
 These summary statistics are features that capture the essential information within the raw data, allowing to reduce the size of the input vector.
 Learning a set of sufficient statistics before estimating the posterior distribution makes the inference easier and offers many benefits (see e.g. the Rao–Blackwell theorem).

 A follow-up challenge lies in the choice of suitable summary statistics.
 For well-understood problems and data, it is possible to manually design these features using deterministic functions that condense the information contained in the raw signal into a set of handful summary statistics.
 Previous works, such as Novikov et al., 2018 and Jallais et al., 2022, have proposed specific summary statistics for two different biophysical models.
 However, defining these summary statistics is difficult and often requires prior knowledge of the problem at hand.
 In the context of dMRI, they also rely on acquisition constraints and are model specific.

 In this work, the proposed framework aims to be applicable to any forward model and be as general as possible.
-We therefore propose to learn the summary statistics from the high-dimensional input signals 𝒙 using a neural network.
+We therefore propose to learn the summary statistics from the high-dimensional input signals $𝒙$ using a neural network.
 This neural network is referred to as an embedding neural network.
 The observed signals are fed into the embedding neural network, whose outputs are then passed to the neural density estimator.
-The parameters of the embedding network are learned together with the parameters of the neural density estimator, leading to the extraction of optimal features that minimize the uncertainty of p(𝜽|𝒙).
+The parameters of the embedding network are learned together with the parameters of the neural density estimator, leading to the extraction of optimal features that minimize the uncertainty of $p(𝜽|𝒙)$.
 Here, we propose to use an MLP with three layers as a summary statistics extractor.
-The number of features Nf extracted by the MLP can be either defined a priori or determined empirically during training.
+The number of features $N_{f}$ extracted by the MLP can be either defined a priori or determined empirically during training.

-## Training µGUIDE
+#### Training µGUIDE

-To train µGUIDE we need couples of input vectors 𝒙 and corresponding ground truth values for the model parameters that we want to estimate, 𝜽.
-The input 𝒙 can be real or simulated data (e.g. dMRI signals); or a mixture of these two.
+To train µGUIDE we need couples of input vectors $𝒙$ and corresponding ground truth values for the model parameters that we want to estimate, $𝜽$.
+The input $𝒙$ can be real or simulated data (e.g. dMRI signals); or a mixture of these two.
 We train µGUIDE by stochastically minimizing the loss function defined in Equation (6) using the Adam optimizer (Kingma and Ba, 2015) with a learning rate of 10−3 and a minibatch size of 128.
 We use 1 million simulations for each model, 5% of which are randomly selected to be used as a validation set.
 Training is stopped when the validation loss does not decrease for 30 consecutive epochs.

-## Quantifying the confidence in the estimates
+#### Quantifying the confidence in the estimates

 The full posterior distribution contains a lot of useful information about a given model parameter best estimates, uncertainty, ambiguity, and degeneracy.
 To summarize and easily visualize this information, we propose three measures that quantify the best estimates and the associated confidence levels, and a way to highlight degeneracy.